jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 The RaspberryPi Foundation also has their own media writer, [the RaspberryPi Imager](https://www.raspberrypi.org/downloads/ "RaspberryPi Image Writer website") which makes dealing with SD Card based Operating Systems very convenient.
 Their tool also has the auto-download of operating system version feature -- which caches the downloads.

+One other tool that is of use is Rufus.
+[Rufus is](https://rufus.ie/ "Rufus image writer web page"): "A utility that helps format and create bootable USB flash drives, such as USB keys/pendrives, memory sticks, etc."  Rufus is fast and can be used to create Linux images as well as Windows and even DOS boot disks, should the need arise.

 ### Importance of ISOs

 This tools takes away the difficulty out of making install media.
 You may hear the term *"burn"* used in relation to ISOs, all this means is to transfer or write data from one source to its extracted final source.